yawollopkcaj/rust_gpu_life/README.md

 * **Zero-Copy Pipeline:** Unlike traditional renderers that copy data between RAM and VRAM, this system uses **Storage Buffers**.
 The Compute Shader writes the next state to VRAM, and the Fragment Shader reads *directly* from that same buffer to draw the screen.
 * **Ping-Pong Buffering:** To prevent race conditions (reading a neighbor that has already been updated), the system maintains two buffers.
 The compute pass binds `Buffer A` as `read_only` and `Buffer B` as `read_write`, swapping their roles every frame.

-*WGPU (Compute Shaders) visualization of the 4096² cells running at 60 FPS.
-Note the frame-time delta in the window title.*
+*WGPU (Compute Shaders) visualization running at 60 FPS.
+Note the frame-time delta in the window title (10x speed).*
 ![Demo: Zoom and Pan](media/output_gpu_smart.gif)

 ---